Access4all/adg/pages/examples/sensible-aria-usage/README.md

 # Sensible usage of ARIA roles and attributes

 **There are some ARIA roles and attributes that we use and recommend in our daily business, especially regarding JavaScript widgets.
-Many times, there are alternative techniques stated: if feasible, we use them instead of ARIA.**
+If you know their peculiarities, they sometimes can be pretty helpful (with predictable risk).
+But often we also offer alternative techniques: if feasible, we use (and recommend) them instead of ARIA.**

 Before you proceed, please thoroughly read [ARIA - when HTML simply isn't enough](/knowledge/aria) and [Introduction to desktop screen reader usage](/knowledge/desktop-screen-readers), especially [Screen readers' browse and focus modes](/knowledge/desktop-screen-readers/browse-focus-modes)!